trodriguez89/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic tags are important to any html file.
+They identify the type of content between opening and closing tags.
+For example, if a person sees an h1 heading, that tells them that h1 element is the most important heading of the section.
+It gives meaning to the content, it structures it.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    "display: block" will display elements on a new line and flow from left to right on a page. "display: inline" will display elements side by side.

 3. What are the 4 areas of the box model?

+    Margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Cross axis.

 5. Explain why git is valuable to a team of developers.

+    Multiple developers are able to work on the same code simultaneously without breaking it.
+It allows for easy review of code.
+You can revert back to old code if something breaks.
+Allows for remote working.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.